-In the bedroom you will find an LED TV.
+The LED TV(s) in your unit are HD (High Definition) compatible, meaning they are capable of displaying the resolution and clarity of High Definition broadcasts and video sources.
+In the bedroom you will find another TV.
 This TV offers HD (High Definition) compatible, meaning it is capable of displaying the resolution and clarity of High Definition broadcasts and video sources.
 Please refer to the Manufacturers Owners Guide that accompanied your unit for detailed instructions on operating the many features and functions of your new TV.